esy-ocaml/hello-reason/README.md

 ## Usage

-You need Esy, you can install the beta using [npm][]:

     % npm install -g esy

-Then you can install the project dependencies using:

     % esy install

-Then build the project dependencies along with the project itself:

     % esy build
+    % _build/default/HelloWorld.exe

+## Editing The Scripts:

-Now you can run your editor within the environment (which also includes merlin):
+You can run your editor within the environment (which also includes merlin):

     % esy $EDITOR
     % esy vim

-After you make some changes to source code, you can re-run project's build
-using:

-    % esy build

-And test compiled executable:

-    % esy ./_build/default/bin/hello.exe

-Shell into environment:
+## Coming Soon

+This workflow is coming soon to `esy`.

-    % esy shell
+    % esx HelloWorld.exe

+This will do whatever it takes to run your script, including downloading dependencies, building them, and compiling your scripts.